kevinmartell91/small-mern-app/README.md

 - [x] 11.
 Use the Apollo CLI to auto-generate TypeScript definitions from our GraphQL API

-- [ ] 12.
-Finally, introduce and use the Ant Design UI framework to quickly build a more 4presentable UI.
+- [x] 12.
+Finally, introduce and use the Ant Design UI framework to quickly build a more 4 presentable UI.
+Extended to styled components